NataliaVelasquez18/Pewlett_Hackard/README.md

-We can see the side by side comparison in the following image:
+We can see the in the following comparison a significant difference in between the mentors available and the mentors needed:

 (see comparison)
 <table>